-An import is a good or service which is purchased in one country and manufactured in another.
+An Importer is a product or service which is purchased in one country and manufactured in another.
 The purpose of importing goods is to reduce expenses.
 This is due to domestic industries being able to produce goods cheaper or more efficiently in certain countries over others.
-There are also other factors such as trade agreements and tariffs which determine the overall cost of importing goods and services.
+There are also other factors such as trade agreements and tariffs which determine the overall cost of importing of goods and services.

 Importing goods can help your business meet its goals and provide goods to customers that may not be available locally.
 To ensure importing is successful, you need to be aware of government regulations including any clearances by your Government and additional taxes.